BankVisaruts/i-Music-Plus/README.md

 # Credit Music Player

+Thank you Brad Traversy.

-Create beautiful UI to play music stored in the "music folder" using the HTML5 audio API
+Create beautiful UI to play music stored in the "music folder" using the HTML5 audio API.

 ## Project Specifications